robofinch/seekable-iterator/README.md

 - `lending-iterator`: provide adapters to [`lending_iterator::LendingIterator`].
-- `alloc`: provide [`MergingIter`], which merges together several [`SeekableLendingIterator`]s into one [`SeekableLendingIterator`] that iterates over all their items.
+- `alloc`: provide [`MergingIter`], which merges together several [`SeekableLendingIterator`]s into one [`SeekableLendingIterator`] that iterates over all their items in order.
+Similar to adapters like `itertools`' [`kmerge`], though somewhat more complicated in order to support switching the direction of iteration.
   Note: `alloc` isn't truly crucial for `MergingIter`; open an issue if you want it on no-alloc.
 - `std`: doesn't do much alone.
 Enables `alloc`, as well as the `std` feature of a dependency.
 - `anchored-pool`: provide [`PooledIter`] and [`ThreadsafePooledIter`]. [`PooledIter`] is an adapter from [`CursorLendingIterator`] to [`CursorPooledIterator`], and [`ThreadsafePooledIter`] is a